CollinClifford/portfolio/README.md

-# portfolio
+# Original Portfolio
-class project
+First class project.

-This is a basic website that I am building and updating for my class assignment.
+This is a basic website that I built as a class assignment to display my html and css skills.

+When viewing the code you can see an early attempt to:
+*use appropriate html elements with unique classes and ids *seperate my webpage into appriopriate sections for SEO *stylize using creative means but maintaining readibility